 - Can my Group Health Insurance Be Cut Off?

 - What is considered retaliation?

 - What remedies am I entitled to for violations?

-- Should I Hire A Lawyer To Handle My Case?
+- Should I Hire An Employment Lawyer To Handle My Case?

 What Are The Requirements?

-• (Federal law only) For pre-natal care, pregnancy-related illnesses, and childbirth;
+- (FMLA Only) For prenatal care, pregnancy-related illnesses, and childbirth;

-• Must have worked for your employer for at least one year before the start date;
+- Must have worked for your employer for at least one year before the start date of your leave;

-• Must have worked for your employer for at least 1250 hours during the twelve months immediately before the start of leave; and
+- Must have worked for your employer for at least 1250 hours during the twelve months immediately before the start of your leave; and

 29 USC §2611(4)(A)(i); Govt C §12945.2(c)(2).